Our approach to allocations

 Cernach has its own general housing waiting list as well as an internal transfer list for current tenants where their current housing is no longer meeting their household’s needs.
 We also allocate to homeless households through our local lettings plan with Glasgow City Council.

-How to appeal your points
+How to appeal your points and decisions we have made in relation to allocations

 - Suspension of an application